angelasmp/dnd-monster-pipeline/README.md

    - `armor_class`
    - `actions` (only the name and description of each)
 4. Outputs the final data as a structured JSON file

-**Note**: Since the D&D 5e API doesn't support server-side pagination, we fetch all monsters but immediately limit processing to the first 20 to respect the challenge requirement: *"Limit fetched results via API filters or pagination"*.

 ---